Defining Tasks¶

 False |

-Mark this task for pending-state requeue on startup |
+Save this task record for requeue on startup |

 name |